Quantum ergodicity for shrinking balls in arithmetic hyperbolic manifolds: Introduction

 Our second result is a uniform upper bound for the quantum variance of Eisenstein series on shrinking balls of the modular surface.
 As in Young \cite{young} we apply the spectral theorem and product formulae to prove a uniform estimate in $ R $ and $ T $.
 This is the shrinking balls analogue of the Luo-Sarnak bound (\ref{variance2}) and Huang~\cite{huang}.
 We improve on average the exponents obtained by Young and Humphries (see Part~(\ref{part_b}) of Theorem~\ref{younghumphries}) and prove the following result:

 \begin{theorem} Let $ w $ be a fixed point on $ \textup{PSL}_2(\Z) \setminus \mathbb{H}^2 $.
 The quantum variance of Eisenstein series satisfies the uniform upper bound

-In particular, quantum ergodicity holds for $ R \gg T^{-\delta+\epsilon} $ with $ \delta \leq 1/3 $. \end{theorem}
+In particular, quantum ergodicity holds for $ R \gg t^{-\delta+\epsilon} $ with $ \delta \leq 1/3 $. \end{theorem}

-We note that the first term in (\ref{int116}) is the contribution of the discrete spectrum.
-The remaining terms are coming from the contribution of the continuous spectrum and the degenerate contribution in the generalized Plancherel formula.
+Note that the first term in (\ref{int116}) comes from the contribution of the discrete spectrum.
+The second term, which is strictly smaller than the first one, comes from the contribution of the continuous spectrum.
+The third term is independent of $R$ and comes from the degenerate contribution in the generalized Plancherel formula.